Trading 212’s cash ISA: what’s the catch?

 Despite looking very promising, there are some drawbacks that might be worth considering.

 This lack of track record in managing savings products could be a concern for some.
-Established banks, while offering lower rates, have a longer history of managing savings accounts.
+Established banks – while offering lower rates – have a longer history of managing savings accounts.

-One Financial Interest subscriber struggled to transfer to Trading 212 because their existing bank demanded a sort code and account number to transfer to.
+For example, one Financial Interest subscriber struggled to transfer to Trading 212 because their existing bank demanded a sort code and account number to transfer to.
 As Trading 212 is not a bank, this is not something they provide.
-This is really an issue on the banks’ side and does not affect you if you want to transfer away from Trading 212.
+This is really an issue on the banks' side and does not affect you if you want to transfer away from Trading 212.

 Finally, there's the potential of cross-selling investment products.